 Note: Often I add together with the almonds, 5-6 Brazilian nuts which I also soak.
 They give milk a creamier, rich texture, while they enrich it with trace elements such as selenium and zinc.

-The remaining almond pulp can be used to make an almond cheese or my sour almond cheese that tastes and looks like a traditional Cretan cheese.
+The remaining almond pulp can be used to make an almond cheese or vegan mizithra that tastes and looks like the traditional Cretan cheese.
 Moreover we can add almond pulp into crackers, pastries and cakes.